liaokira/art101/README.md

    "title": "Digital Art Compilation"
 }
 ```
 Add another one of these entry guys to the end of the section you want to add it to.
-Paste the path into the "path" field and type the title into the "title" field.
+Paste the image path into the "path" field and type the title into the "title" field.

 ## Customizing CSS
 - Go into any of the folders (ex. /portfolio, /about...)
 Find the CSS file.
 At the top of the files, there should be some variables within the :root css class.
 You can toggle the colors and change background images from there, and it should apply to the rest of the page.